-Interest in expert systems for criminal investigations began in England with efforts to develop a general investigative support system.22 Part of the effort was to capture modus operandi at crime scenes and match it with operating characteristics of known criminals.
+Interest in expert systems for criminal investigations began in England with efforts to develop a general investigative support system.5 Part of the effort was to capture modus operandi at crime scenes and match it with operating characteristics of known criminals.
 The result was the development of a rudimentary investigative system.
 The computer language for the system was Prolog, an artificial intelligence system.
 Extensive inferences did not result from the system, but it demonstrated the feasibility of the expert system approach.

 The efforts in England served as the impetus for a research and development grant from the National Institute of Justice followed by a demonstration grant funded by the Bureau of Justice Assistance.
 The Jefferson Institute for Justice Studies received the grant to test an expert system for investigations.
-The Baltimore County, Maryland, Police Department served as the site for the test, with residential burglaries as the target crime.
-The police department in Baltimore County experimented with its expert system for residential burglaries from 1988 until January 1990.
-By the end of the experimental period, they entered information on approximately 3,000 solved burglary cases and 1,700 unsolved cases.
-The system also contained information on 675 suspected or known burglars.
+The Baltimore County, Maryland Police Department served as the site for the test, with residential burglaries as the target crime.